 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

-Students will travel on the river in four to six person paddle rafts, and learn to “captain” (maneuver) their paddle raft team through Class II to Class IV rapids.
-After lessons in basic river travel and safety, students will progress into learning to read currents, anticipate obstacles, scout rapids, and negotiate technical portions of the river.
-Students will also learn river hydrology, swimming in currents, paddle techniques, and expeditionary travel.
-While on the rafting expedition, there may also be an opportunity for short day hikes.
+Students will travel on the river in four to six-person paddle rafts, and learn to “captain” (maneuver) their paddle raft team through Class II to III rapids.
+After lessons in basic river travel and safety, students will learn to read currents, anticipate obstacles, and scout rapids.
+Students will also learn river hydrology, swimming in currents, and paddle techniques.
+There may also be an opportunity for short day hikes.

 Lower Salmon River, Idaho